wix/cli-app-templates/shipping-rates/README.md

 - **Wix CLI:** Get a comprehensive developer experience with minimal setup and host your app on Wix with one command.
 Learn more about the [Wix CLI for apps](https://dev.wix.com/docs/build-apps/developer-tools/cli/get-started/about-the-wix-cli-for-apps).
 - **Wix Design System:** Utilize Wix's reusable React components for a cohesive user experience consistent with Wix's design standards.
 - **Wix eCommerce Orders API**: Access and manage Wix eCommerce Orders data on a Wix site (this data is for orders made through the Wix Stores app).
 Learn more about the [Wix eCommerce API](https://dev.wix.com/docs/sdk/backend-modules/ecom/introduction).
-- **Backend API**: Define your own HTTP functions that can be called from your frontend code.
-Read more about [Backend APIs](https://dev.wix.com/docs/build-apps/develop-your-app/frameworks/wix-cli/supported-extensions/backend-extensions/api/add-api-extensions-with-the-cli).
+- **Backend Api - Web Methods**: Define your own backend methods that can be called from your frontend code.
+Read more about [Web Methods](https://dev.wix.com/docs/build-apps/develop-your-app/frameworks/wix-cli/supported-extensions/backend-extensions/web-methods/add-web-method-extensions-with-the-cli).
 - **Shipping Rates service plugin:** Integrate custom logic for calculating shipping rates.
 Learn more about the [Shipping Rates service plugin](https://dev.wix.com/docs/sdk/backend-modules/ecom/service-plugins/shipping-rates/introduction).
 - **Free trial functionality**: Integrate with a free trial in the Wix App Market to offer users a free trial with additional features.
 Read more about [free trials](https://dev.wix.com/docs/build-apps/launch-your-app/pricing-and-billing/set-up-and-manage-free-trials).